Social Work

 Upon completion of the programme, a wide range of career paths will be open to you.
 In Clinical Social Work, you will support individuals experiencing psychological distress and help them reintegrate into society.
 In Community-Based Social Work, you will play an active role in shaping social environments and promoting inclusion and social justice—right where people live and work.

-Designation | Social Work | ||
+Name | Social Work | ||

 ---|---|---|---|